 - Lack of heat, hot water or cooking fuel.

-The emergency situation must not be caused by an adult family member's refusal to accept or continue with employment or training.
+The emergency situation cannot have been caused by a family member quitting a job.
+It also cannot have been caused by a member refusing to accept or continue with employment or training.

 Availability of EA payments is limited: